Differentially-Private Multi-Tier Federated Learning: Abstract

 \section{Abstract}

 While federated learning (FL) eliminates the transmission of raw data over a network, it is still vulnerable to privacy breaches from the communicated model parameters.
-In this work, we formalize Differentially Private Hierarchical Federated Learning ({\tt DP-HFL}), a DP-enhanced FL methodology that seeks to improve the privacy-utility tradeoff inherent in FL.
-Building upon recent proposals for Hierarchical Differential Privacy (HDP), one of the key concepts of {\tt DP-HFL} is adapting DP noise injection at different layers of an established FL hierarchy -- edge devices, edge servers, and cloud servers -- according to the trust models within particular subnetworks.
-We conduct a comprehensive analysis of the convergence behavior of {\tt DP-HFL}, revealing conditions on parameter tuning under which the model training process converges sublinearly to a stationarity gap, with this gap depending on the network hierarchy, trust model, and target privacy level.
-Subsequent numerical evaluations demonstrate that {\tt DP-HFL} obtains substantial improvements in convergence speed over baselines for different privacy budgets, and validate the impact of network configuration on training.
+In this work, we propose \underline{M}ulti-Tier \underline{F}ederated Learning with \underline{M}ulti-Tier \underline{D}ifferential \underline{P}rivacy ({\tt M$^2$FDP}), a DP-enhanced FL methodology for jointly optimizing privacy and performance in hierarchical networks.
+One of the key concepts of {\tt M$^2$FDP} is to extend the concept of HDP towards Multi-Tier Differential Privacy (MDP), while also adapting DP noise injection at different layers of an established FL hierarchy -- edge devices, edge servers, and cloud servers -- according to the trust models within particular subnetworks.
+We conduct a comprehensive analysis of the convergence behavior of {\tt M$^2$FDP}, revealing conditions on parameter tuning under which the training process converges sublinearly to a finite stationarity gap that depends on the network hierarchy, trust model, and target privacy level.
+Subsequent numerical evaluations demonstrate that {\tt M$^2$FDP} obtains substantial improvements in these metrics over baselines for different privacy budgets, and validate the impact of different system configurations.